uberBuilder24/EZ-Game/README.md

 ## Documentation
 ### Installation
 It's very easy to setup.
-You just need to do the following:
+You just need to enter the following into your Command Line:
 ```sh
 cd /dir/to/project/
 git clone https://github.com/uberBuilder24/EZ-Game